The Cruel Sea (1953 film)

-The Cruel Sea is a 1953 British war film starring Jack Hawkins, Donald Sinden, Denholm Elliott, Stanley Baker, Liam Redmond, Virginia McKenna and Moira Lister.
-Made by Ealing Studios seven years after the end of the Second World War, it was directed by Charles Frend and produced by Leslie Norman.
+The Cruel Sea is a 1953 British war film based on the best-selling 1951 novel of the same name by former naval officer Nicholas Monsarrat, though the screenplay by Eric Ambler omits some of the novel's grimmest moments.
+The film stars Jack Hawkins, Donald Sinden, Denholm Elliott, Stanley Baker, Liam Redmond, Virginia McKenna and Moira Lister.
+The movie was made by Ealing Studios seven years after the end of World War II.
+It was directed by Charles Frend and produced by Leslie Norman.

 The film portrays the conditions in which the Battle of the Atlantic was fought between the Royal Navy and Germany's U-boats, seen from the viewpoint of the British naval officers and seamen who served in convoy escorts.
-It is based on the best-selling 1951 novel of the same name by former naval officer Nicholas Monsarrat, though the screenplay by Eric Ambler omits some of the novel's grimmest moments.

 Plot

-A voice-over by Lieutenant-Commander George Ericson (Jack Hawkins), a British Merchant Navy officer in the Royal Naval Reserve, declares:
+A voice-over by Lieutenant-Commander George Ericson, a British Merchant Navy officer in the Royal Naval Reserve, declares:

-This is a story of the Battle of the Atlantic, the story of an ocean, two ships, and a handful of men.
-The men are the heroes; the heroines are the ships.
-The only villain is the sea, the cruel sea, that man has made more cruel...